 Check out the Kennedy Space Center website and the ATX experience for more information.

 Challenger Learning Center

 The Challenger Learning Center Network is made up of 46 sites in 29 states, Canada, and the United Kingdom.
 Each center includes a two-room simulator, consisting of a space station and a mission control room (modeled after NASA's Johnson Space Center) and a space lab.
 When you arrive at the Challenger Learning Center, you are given the goals of your mission.
 Everyone is given Space Lab and Mission Control assignments.
 Half the group sets out to tackle their Mission Control assignments, while the other half "takes flight" to handle their duties in the Space Lab.
 Halfway through, the groups change places so that everyone can experience both Mission Control and the Space Lab.

 The crews are made up of eight teams: Medical, Life Support, Isolation, Remote, Probe, Navigation, Communication, and Data.
 You'll get to use computer consoles, communication headsets, video monitors, and participate in hands-on activities.
 Electronic messages and emergency sounds and lights will keep you on your toes.
 Everyone plays an important role in completing the mission.
 Teamwork is key to completing any mission.

 Challenger Learning Centers organize school trips, as well as public missions.
-The cost of admission varies depending on the location.
-Some sites charge $15 per person, while other locations may cost a bit more.
 Want to find a center near you?
 Visit the Challenger Learning Center Network.